-When it’s used: This is also used in simple procedures, but for those where you are somewhat anxious and would like some relaxation.
+When it’s used: This is also used in simple procedures, but also for those who are somewhat anxious and need assistance relaxing.

 When it’s used: IV sedation is very useful for more straightforward, less technical procedures such as simple extractions, straightforward dental implant procedures, and some biopsies.
 We often use this on elders as well.

 - General Anesthesia: For this an IV line is also initiated.
 You are put completely to sleep with a combination of IV drugs and an inhalation agent.
 A breathing tube is placed via your nose into your windpipe after you are asleep.
 The inhalation drugs are administered through this tube.
 This is an ultra-safe technique because your airway is intact.
 Most general anesthetics at the hospital are administered this way as well.
 With general anesthesia you are fully asleep so you have no memory of the procedure.
 You are sitting still so the surgeon can be very proficient.
 Also, the drugs used to keep you asleep are ultra-short acting so you wake up quicker and much more alert.
 We often use no sedatives or narcotics for this.

 When it’s used: General Anesthesia is ideal for procedures such as third molar removal, most dental implant procedures, and procedures on children.
 For nervous children and young adults (and occasionally very anxious adults) we often put them asleep with the inhalation agents (gasses) and once asleep start the IV line.
 This way the patient does not “see a needle”, which for many is their greatest concern.